-• Constant support to the user accounts and clients.
+• Constant support to the clients.

 • Maintaining the performance of the Exchange Server at the highest level.